What is baby-led weaning?

 Size and shape

 When introducing finger foods, the goal is to offer options that babies can easily pick up.
 Since babies don’t develop the pincer grasp until they are 8 or 9 months old, they rely on their palmar grasp to pick up and hold food (using their whole hand).
-Finger-shaped foods or long spear-shaped pieces are easiest for babies to grab.
+For babies under 8 months, finger-shaped foods or long spear-shaped pieces are easiest for babies to grab.
 When cutting food into spears, use your pinky finger as a guide for length.
 If the food is cut too short, it might get trapped in their palm, making it frustrating for them to eat.
 It should be long enough so that when babies hold the food in their palm, the ends stick out for them to easily eat and enjoy.

 When your baby is around 8 or 9 months old, you may notice them practicing the pincer grasp.
 The pincer grasp is the ability to pick up small items, food in this case, with the index finger and thumb.
 At this age, you can start offering pea-sized pieces to help babies practice and strengthen this fine motor skill.